naxay07/yassdb/README.md

-# yet another server specific bot
+# yet another server specific discord bot

-**Please note that this bot was written as a joke and it's name is subject to change**

 This is my first project which is a Discord bot written in Python with discord.py